(Photo courtesy of NetPS Plant Finder)

 Meyer Lemon will grow to be about 10 feet tall at maturity, with a spread of 12 feet.
 It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.

 This plant is typically grown in a designated edibles garden.
 It does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.

 Meyer Lemon is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
 Its large size and upright habit of growth lend it for use as a solitary accent, or in a composition surrounded by smaller plants around the base and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.